 Student teaching under the direction of an experienced classroom teacher in early childhood setting.
 A University supervisor visits the student at least four times and guides and evaluates his/her progress through individual conferences.
-3 credits - students adding a license to an existing one; 4-12 credits - post-baccalaureate certification students or undergraduate students getting initial licenses.
+3-12 credits - post-baccalaureate certificate students or undergraduate students getting initial licenses.